Albert-C-Ong/Connect-Four/README.md

 Wrong move still draws piece on board.
 Winner only displays on winning computer.
 Play again doesn't happen on both computers.

+Run ServerTest on 1 computer and then ClientTest on another computer.
+IP in ClientTest should be of ther server.